samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab7_Consumption_in_app/readme.md

 Evaluate using other onnx model

-You can simply download other models to evaluate the output
+You can simply download and evaluate additional models from `https://huggingface.co` simply download the new model and replace the model in the Python or .NET application.

 ```
 git lfs install
 git clone https://huggingface.co/<ModelID>